 Produire au Sud is a workshop focusing on the outline and structure of coproduction within the film industry.
 The workshop aims to familiarize young producers based in Africa, Latin America, and Asia with a variety of important tools and international coproduction techniques by coaching individual projects in development.

-It is actually the most important workshop of the year, as it lasts 7 days and invites each year twenty international and europeans professionals as experts.
+It is actually the most important workshop of the year, as it lasts 7 days and invites each year a dozen of international and europeans professionals as experts.
 Each year, it takes place in Nantes in the framework of the Festival des 3 Continents and in partnership with the Institute for Advanced Study (IEA-Nantes).

 It is dedicated to any producer from the 3 Continents paired with a director who currently develops a feature fiction fiction project.
 More about regulations.